anne-urai/lab_wiki/docs/practical/Reading.md

 ### Human connections with the living world
 - Kimmerer R (2013) Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants.
 Milkweed Editions.

+### Why to work on climate
+- Aron AR (2019) The Climate Crisis Needs Attention from Cognitive Scientists.
+Trends in Cognitive Sciences 23:903–906.
+- Blogpost by Grace Lindsay https://gracewlindsay.com/2023/08/04/so-youre-an-academic-who-wants-to-help-with-the-climate-crisis/

 ---

 ## Neuroscience